What is a Palette/Panel Holder?

 What kind of tripod can I use?

 Any sturdy 35 mm camera tripod will work.
 We recommend a tripod that has at least a 10 lb. load capacity to the ball head and also a quick release plate.
-We currently supply only one model of tripod.
+Currently, we supply only one model of tripod.
 The Manfrotto MT190XRO3 tripod with the Manfrotto 496 Ball head and quick release plate can be found here.

 Do you sell in stores?

 YES!
 We believe that our customers deserve a lifetime of support for the equipment that they use.
 The equipment is handmade, so we are able to repair MOST used Open Box M products FREE OF CHARGE for the lifetime of the product.
 We simply ask our customers to pay for the original shipping fee to get the repair to us.
 Then, the fix and return is FREE!!!
 We are only able to provide this service to our US customers.
 Return fees will have to be negotiated for INTERNATIONAL repairs prior to sending us the repair.
 Please contact us before sending us your equipment.
 Also, please make sure that the return shipping information is included somewhere inside of the package so that we can get the repaired product sent back within a reasonable amount of time.

 How do you ship and what are your shipping rates?